-Although “gamification” has been coined as a word to represent a process which involves game-like components that integrate a targeted set of mechanics for a specific user group, we feel flexibility is necessary in order for those mechanics to resonate with the end-user.
-Therefore, we address your project needs by taking in consideration your collective body of attendees and corporate culture before assessing the best game mechanics and components for your event.
+Although “gamification” has been coined as a word to represent a process that involves game-like components that integrate a targeted set of mechanics for a specific user group, we feel flexibility is necessary in order for those mechanics to resonate with the end-user.
+Therefore, we address your project needs by taking into consideration your collective body of attendees and corporate culture before assessing the best game mechanics and components for your event.

-We can list the popular game elements such as points, badges, levels and leaderboards along with their mechanics but I’m sure you have learned all about them during your research on gamification.
+We can list the popular game elements such as points, badges, levels, and leaderboards along with their mechanics but I’m sure you have learned all about them during your research on gamification.
 We’d rather focus on how effective these elements can be when they are assembled in a manner that delivers optimum results.

 Whether you aim to drive traffic to exhibitor booths, increase sponsor interaction or attendee networking our platforms are flexible enough to satisfy each stakeholder.

 Our clients usually shoot for the moon because they expect their attendee’s experience to be out-of-sight and for that… you guessed it… you need a rocket!